 enabledoption that turns them on or off.
 Despite the name, some options are actually required, often depending on values set by other options.

 Variables: Many behavior and criteria options allow you to inject variable text that interprets at runtime on edge servers, typically based on details about the client request.
 PAPI allows you to reference a set of built-in system variables, and create your own set of variables based on various inputs.
 (The Rules section discusses how to insert variables within a rule tree, and how to declare and modify your own variables.)

 Advanced Features: Most PAPI features translate to edge metadata in clearly prescribed ways.
 Functionality that falls outside what these predefined behaviors and criteria can do may be implemented as customized metadata.
 Advanced features are read-only, and require Akamai Professional Services to configure for you.
 In addition, you may request any feature with sensitive data to be locked for you.
-(The Rules section discusses advanced and locked features.)
+(See Advanced and Locked Features.)

 CP Codes: A content provider code is necessary to track all web traffic handled by Akamai servers.
 It is supplied to you when you purchase a product, and you need it to activate any associated properties.
 You can generate additional CP codes, typically to implement more detailed billing and reporting functions and assign to custom properties.
 Each property must specify at least one

 Schemas: Some errors may result when a request is not in the expected format.
 In that case, errors reference request schemas that represent the expected structure formatted as a JSON Schema object.